Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments: methodology and performance evaluation

 { We also use \textit{rank-frequency distribution} to visualize the tail behaviors of the simulated data versus the market data.
 Rank-frequency distribution is a discrete form of the quantile function, i.e., the inverse cumulative distribution, giving the size of the element at a given rank.
 By comparing the rank-frequency distribution of the market data and simulated data of different strategies, we gain an understanding of how good the simulated data is in terms of the risk measures of different strategies. }

-\paragraph{Structural characterization.}{ We are interested in testing whether {\TGAN} is capable of capturing structural properties, such as temporal and spatial correlations, of the input price scenarios.
-To do so, we calculate and compare the following statistics of the output price scenarios generated by each simulator: (1) the sum of the absolute difference between the \textit{correlation} coefficients of the input price scenario and those of generated price scenario, and (2) the sum of the absolute difference between the \textit{autocorrelation} coefficients (up to 10 lags) of the input price scenario and those of the generated price scenario.}
+\paragraph{Temporal and cross-asset dependence.}{ To test whether {\TGAN} is capable of capturing structural properties, such as temporal and cross-asset dependence, we calculate of the output price scenarios for each generator : (1) the sum of the absolute difference between the \textit{correlation} coefficients of the input price scenario and those of generated price scenario, and (2) the sum of the absolute difference between the \textit{autocorrelation} coefficients (up to 10 lags) of the input price scenario and those of the generated price scenario.}

-\paragraph{Hypothesis testing for synthetic data.} Given the benchmark strategies and a simulation model (generically referred to as $\mathcal{M}$), we are interested in testing (or rejecting) whether risk measures for benchmark strategies estimated from simulated scenarios $\mathcal{M}$ are as accurate as ``oracle'' estimates given knowledge of the true data generating process.
-Here, $\mathcal{M}$ may represent {\TGAN}, {\TGAN}-Raw, {\TGAN}-Static, HSM, and WGAN.
+\paragraph{Hypothesis testing for synthetic data.} Given the benchmark strategies and a scenario generator, we are interested in examining how accurate risk measures for benchmark strategies estimated from simulated scenarios are compared to ``oracle'' estimates given knowledge of the data generating process.
+Here, the generator may represent {\TGAN}, {\TGAN}-Raw, {\TGAN}-Static, HSM, or WGAN.

-We explore two methods, the Score-based Test and the Coverage Test, to verify the relationship between the simulator $\mathcal{M}$ and the true model.
+We explore two methods, the Score-based Test and the Coverage Test, to verify the relationship between the generator and the data.
 We first introduce the \textit{Score-based Test} to verify the hypothesis